 You should be able to see 3 distinct layers after 24 hours.
 Once you’re able to see these you can measure the height of each layer, and divide it by the total height of your three layers to determine the percentage of sand, silt, and clay in your soil.

 I recommend writing down each percentage of sand, silt, and clay that you have and then checking the soil texture triangle above to determine your soil type.
 For example, if you have 40% sand, 40% silt, and 20% clay your soil would be considered loam – the ideal soil texture.
-The picture below shows a sample from my garden that puts my garden bed in the loam category, borderline with sandy loam after sitting for only 12 hours.
-Another 12 will be given to see if any more clay settles to the top.
+The picture below shows a sample from my garden that puts my garden bed in the loam category, borderline with sandy loam after sitting for 24 hours.

 If your soil has a lot of sand or clay you can make adjustments.
 Adding organic matter can help over time, but if your soil is extremely sandy or clay-like you may prefer to start your garden using raised garden beds or containers, which can give your soil an ideal texture quality.